syyunn/citation-dwg-wto/README.md

  ## ToDos

- - [ ] Clarify the following with neural network diagram To train this neural network, this paper collected textual description of trade policy that led to the dispute and articles of the WTO agreement cited for each dispute case requested to the WTO DSB from 1995 to 2018 (\hyperref[sub:cited-articles-table]{Total $143$ cases. \textit{Check} the list in Appendix A.2}).
+ - [ ] Clarify the following with neural network diagram

+    To train this neural network, this paper collected textual description of trade policy that led to the dispute and articles of the WTO agreement cited for each dispute case requested to the WTO DSB
+    from 1995 to 2018 (\hyperref[sub:cited-articles-table]{Total $143$ cases. \textit{Check} the list in Appendix A.2}).
     Using this collected data, I trained the neural network by enforcing the neural network to answer correctly whether a given article of the WTO agreements can be cited for the given textual description of trade policy that led to the dispute.

+- [ ] Add calculated graph entropy to spare & dense weight matrix